DELL WYSE 5070

 The Wyse team wanted to mount the slim client computer onto the back of a monitor while still retaining ventilation.

-An idea we explored utilized standoffs molded into the back of the monitor riser.
+An initial idea we explored utilized standoffs molded into the back of the monitor riser.

 As development continued, we explored a mounting bracket option that works on the common P series monitor.